datttrian/codecademy/4-data-in-django/BikeRental/README.md

 - Activate the virtual environment for the project
 - Switch to `BikeRental` project
 - Apply the migrations
-- Launch the Python shell

-- Run the development server

 ```bash
 rm -rf build-python-web-apps-with-django